rargelaguet/10x_gastrulation_DNMTs/README.md

-# Single-cell multi-omics profiling links dynamic DNA methylation to cell fate decisions during early mammalian organogenesis
+# Single-cell multi-omics profiling links dynamic DNA methylation to cell fate decisions during mouse early organogenesis

-This repository contains the scripts to reproduce the DNMT KO analysis of [the manuscript](XXX).
+This repository contains the scripts to reproduce the DNMT KO analysis of [our study](XXX).
 It covers most of Figures 1-2 as well as Supplementary Figures 1-4.
 The source code for the second part of the paper, where we explore the Tet TKO embryos, is available in [this repository](https://github.com/rargelaguet/10x_gastrulation_TetChimera)

 <p align="center">